 Shifting the gears: On-premises to Cloud-based testing

-Amid today's dynamic business climate, many organizations are increasingly embracing a remote workforce model.
+Amid today’s dynamic business climate, many organizations are increasingly embracing a remote workforce model.
 For some, this is only a temporary move, while others might not see employees coming together in one physical office again.
-These unprecedented changes demand companies rethink their SDLC and strategies when it comes to testing their software.
+These unprecedented changes demand companies rethink their SDLC and strategies when it comes to software testing.

 Also, the strain on the release schedules due to the increased usage of software and on the QA team to find and fix defects before the product reaches users adds complexity to testing on physical devices/ on-premises testing.
 This only means that on-premise testing is no longer an option in the post-pandemic era.